Linus-Lee-1037/JSONdiff/README.md

 For left.json and right.json, result.txt is running under the default-fast mode and result0.txt is running under the advanced mode using the default similarity threshold.
 For left1.json and right1.json, result1.txt is running under the default-fast mode and result2.txt is running under the advanced mode using the default similarity threshold.
 ![examples](https://github.com/Linus-Lee-1037/JSONdiff/blob/main/figure/fd99d60ec6f7f70f66ed2c7e41cc05f.png)
+For large-file-left.json and large-file-right.json with the size of 25 MB, the program takes 77 MB and finished in 8 minutes.